serious-scaffold/ss-python/docs/dev/env.md

 ## Partial Environment Setup

-In certain cases, it is unnecessary to install all requirements as well as the pre-commit hook.
+In certain cases, it is unnecessary to install all dependencies as well as the pre-commit hook.
 Then we can benefit from the following partial environment setup, for example, it will reduce the time of running corresponding CI/CD.

 ### Minimal installation